 One of creatine’s best attributes is the fact that it can be taken indefinitely, in most cases.
 There is no danger of overdosing or building up too much since our body will evacuate extra stores of it.
 This is especially helpful to athletes who do not particularly like stimulants before training sessions.
 Since creatine facilitates faster ATP (energy) turnover, it is a welcomed addition to any non-stim pre-workout program.

-Creatine does show a bit more efficacy, at least in some studies, to absorb better in the presence of insulin.
-Cellular absorption increases when insulin increases.
-This helps shuttle the creatine into muscle cells.
-It works better when the person taking it is insulin sensitive.
 Trying to cut fat while still enjoying the benefits of creatine?
 Use a combination of l-glutamine and creatine.
 Glutamine, an endogenous amino acid, can give a slight insulin signal.
 This may help facilitate the same transport into the muscle cells without the detriment of blood sugar stimulus to those who are insulin resistant.
 A good rule of thumb is to only use sugar to boost absorption if you are under 12% body fat for men and 18% for women.

 Other Uses

-Creatine also helps balance a very important process in the liver called methylation.
-In a nutshell, methylation is required for a host of processes in the body.
-These include clearing of environmental toxins, creatine synthesis, homocysteine clearance, neurotransmitter formation and clearance, and many more.
 More and more research shows that the majority of Americans, greater than 60%, do not methylate properly.
 Poor methylation, and in turn higher homocysteine levels, may be related to a higher incidence of cardiovascular disease.
 When supplementing with creatine, the need for the body to methylate drops by 40%!
 So you see, creatine is not only for athletes or exercise.

 Shop Creatine online now.